opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 Also, the special value ``THRESH_OTSU`` may be combined with one of the above values.
-In this case, the function determines the optimal threshold value using Otsu's algorithm and uses it instead of the specified ``thresh`` .
+In this case, the function determines the optimal threshold value using the Otsu's algorithm and uses it instead of the specified ``thresh`` .
 The function returns the computed threshold value.
-Currently, Otsu's method is implemented only for 8-bit images.
+Currently, the Otsu's method is implemented only for 8-bit images.

 .. image:: pics/threshold.png